-My interest in data science started around 2015.
-I’d been working in the marketing department of a real estate company for a year, and discovered (or I should say, rediscovered), my love for numbers, analysis and telling stories.
+I got interested in data science a couple of years ago.
+I’d been working in the marketing department of a real estate company, and discovered (or I should say, rediscovered), my love for numbers, analysis and telling stories.
 As long as I could remember, I loved math and science, but I also loved creating things too.
 Whether it was art by the way of drawings and paintings, writing and music, by way of the piano.

 I attended Southern Tech, later known as Southern Polytechnic State University, now known as Kennesaw State University, after two years of messing around, I dropped out.
-Because learning is such a big part of my DNA, I enrolled shortly after in a computer programming class at Chattahoochee Tech.
+Because learning is such a big part of my DNA, I enrolled shortly after in a computer programming class at a local technical college.
 Despite doing well, I only stayed for one semester.

 Learning Data Science

 As data science became a buzzword, I dug in.
 Reading as many articles I could get my hands and eyes on.
 I soon realized that this field was something bigger than just ‘data analyst’ or ‘statistics’.
 I wanted to get my feet wet, so I took a few Coursera, Udemy, Udacity and EdX courses.
 I learned a little of the R programming language, a little python, some advanced Excel techniques, statistical analysis, regression, and data visualization.

 The more I learned, the more I became confused about which direction I wanted to go.
 There were hundreds of data science-related courses with more coming out each week.
 At one point I was enrolled in five or six courses at one time.
 Some I’d finish, most I wouldn’t.
 I found my heart racing with excitement as I opened each new ‘You want to Learn Data Science Today?’ email announcement.
 I loved visualizing data and knew my way around charts, but I also like the analyzing part too.
 I pulled hair.